gap-packages/ferret/YAPB++/simple_graph/gason/README.md

 # gason
 gason is new version of [vjson](https://code.google.com/p/vjson) parser.
 It's still very **fast** and have very **simple interface**.
-Completly new api, different internal representation and using new C++ standard features explains why parser get a new name.
+Completely new api, different internal representation and using new C++ standard features explains why parser get a new name.

 - [Features](#features)
 - [Installation](#installation)